tfchurch/sumo-hakyll/pages/smt/info.md

 can be ordered in the registration form.
 Pizzas are &#36;11 each.
 Sodas are &#36;0.75 per can.
 Shirts are &#36;10 each.

+The deadline for shirt orders is January 20th.
+The deadline for food orders is February 2nd.
+Changes to shirt and food orders cannot be made after the corresponding deadlines.

 ###Editing Registration Information###
+Adding additional team members will be subject to availablity.
+If the changes are submitted after the registration deadline or the additional payment is sent after the payment deadline, a late fee will also be incurred for each additional person.

-All registration information may be changed freely until the registration deadline.
-The names of contestants, individual test selections, and all other information that does not affect payment may be changed freely until the day of the contest.
+The names of contestants, individual test selection, and all other information that does not affect payment may be changed freely until the day of the contest.

-Adding additional team members will be subject to availability and a late fee for each additional person if the changes are submitted after the registration deadline or the additional payment is sent after the payment deadline.
-Changes to shirt or food orders cannot be made after the corresponding deadline.
-We cannot give refunds for changes made after the registration deadline.
+Changes to shirt or food orders cannot be made after the corresponding deadlines.

+We cannot give refunds for cancelled registrations and for changes made after the registration deadline.

 #Testing